19 - File Dialog

 The custom dialog is much faster than the native OS X (MacOS) file dialog

-Hiding files you don't need to see with the Filter control
+Hiding (not just "dimming") files you don't need to see with the Filter control

 Listing folders and volumes separately from files so they don't clog up the file list